nadasaiyed/NLP-TextAnalytics/Sentiment Analysis - Amazon Reviews/README.md

-This project demonstrates use of simple ANNs to classify positive and negative sentiment of product reviews given on Amazon.com
+This project demonstrates use of simple ANNs to perform sentiment analysis i.e. classify product reviews given on Amazon.com as positive or negative.